Tuxemon/Tuxemon/CONTRIBUTING.md

 development if needed and then open a PR from your feature branch to our development branch.

 TL;DR: work from a feature branch, not the development branch

-## File Name and Structure Guidelines
-- Must be lower case
-- No spaces
-- No special characters
-- Use letters, numbers, underscore (_) and dash (-) only
-- Files should be placed in the most appropriate folder
-- English is preferred because we have contributors who speak many languages

-**WHEN MAKING NEW CONTENT, IT IS BEST TO RENAME THINGS BEFORE WORKING ON THEM**

-**WE MAY ASK YOU TO RENAME ASSETS BEFORE MERGING, SO THIS WILL SAVE YOU TIME**

 ### Pull Request Checklist
 - Merge the development branch into your branch